What is the best psoriasis shampoo?

 Psoriasis shampoo is a type of medicated treatment designed for people with scalp psoriasis.
 Typically, shampoos for psoriasis don’t require a prescription, but you may need to have a short conversation with the pharmacist before you buy them or answer some confidential questions when purchasing online.

-Unlike regular shampoos, psoriasis shampoos are not designed to wash the hair.
-Rather, they are applied like a treatment and left on for five to 10 minutes before rinsing.
-After you have used a psoriasis shampoo you may need to use regular shampoo and conditioner on your hair.
+Psoriasis shampoos are not like normal shampoos designed to simply wash the hair.
+Rather, they are applied as a treatment and left on for several minutes before rinsing.
+After you have used a psoriasis shampoo you may want to also use regular shampoo and conditioner on your hair.

 Types of psoriasis shampoo